-- (22) % Change in "Gross Profit" "Gross Profit" means, for any specified period, all sales, less cost of goods sold (excluding any allocation of overhead) of all Edgewater and its affiliates for such period, determined on a consolidated basis in accordance with GAAP.
+(19) % Change in "Gross Profit" - "Gross Profit" means, for any specified period, all sales, less cost of goods sold (excluding any allocation of overhead) of all Edgewater and its affiliates for such period, determined on a consolidated basis in accordance with GAAP.
 Gross profit of any new business line, entity or division acquired By Edgewater will be excluded from the definition of "Gross Profit" until such new business has been operated by Edgewater or its affiliates for at least 12 months.
 In addition, the gross profit from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Profit" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-Edgewater's "% change in Gross Profit" is subject to a collar of (plus or minus) 6%. - (23) The Distribution from Edgewater reset for the first time on January 1, 2022.
-Therefore, there was no estimated change to the performance metric based on 2020 financial results.
+Edgewater's "% change in Gross Profit" is subject to a collar of (plus or minus) 6%.